top of page

 Co-director / Co-producer

-Supported by Ford Foundation, Firelight Media, the Danish Film Institute, IDA, InMaat Foundation and SFLIM.
+Supported by Ford Foundation, Firelight Media, the Danish Film Institute, IDA, InMaat Foundation and SFFLIM.

 78c177_3b4f76d4f2e049f2801b7ccc3b23c128~mv2.webp